-(c)The general boundaries of each proposed section, land use, density, or intensity, principal street systems, recreation areas or public use areas to be located within the project. (d)Proposed general land use areas shall be designated by land bays.
+- 4. The master zoning plan shall include the following: - (a) Information required for general development plans as described in section 58-3.12; and - (b) The location of property lines, watercourses, or lakes, known cemeteries, wooded areas, existing roads, entrances, subdivisions and major landmarks, which are within the property, and within 500 feet of the property. - (c) The general boundaries of each proposed section, land use, density, or intensity, principal street systems, recreation areas or public use areas to be located within the project. - (d) Proposed general land use areas shall be designated by land bays.
 The general sizes of land bays proposed for consideration shall be determined by the Town Planner as part of the pre application conference required by section 58-3.9.
 Designation of uses within each land bay shall be consistent with the Comprehensive Plan land use designation, in accordance with the provisions of this Chapter.
-Minimum and maximum development densities for residential uses or floor area ratios for nonresidential uses shall be established for each land bay and tabulated in accordance with the requirements of subsection (e) below. (e)A table which shows, for each land bay designated in accordance with subsection (d) above, range o the uses, number of dwelling units for residential areas or square feet of floor space for commercial, office or industrial areas and their respective acreage, which are proposed for the site. (f)Those specific features in response to the impacts identified in an environmental constraints analysis, pursuant to section 58-3.12(6), that the developer proposes to enhance the effects of the development through the provision of undisturbed open space.
-These features may be shown on one or more sheets, or submitted in narrative form, or both, provided they are clearly labeled as part of the master zoning plan or incorporated into any proffer statement.
-5.Upon approval of an application, the master zoning plan shall determine the general layout of the development, the uses permitted in the land bays shown on the master zoning plan, and the general siz and capacity of public improvements shown (but not their specific location, unless so proffered).
+Minimum and maximum development densities for residential uses or floor area ratios for nonresidential uses shall be established for each land bay and tabulated in accordance with the requirements of subsection (e) below. - (e) A table which shows, for each land bay designated in accordance with subsection (d) above, range of the uses, number of dwelling units for residential areas or square feet of floor space for commercial, office or industrial areas and their respective acreage, which are proposed for the site. - (f) Those specific features in response to the impacts identified in an environmental constraints analysis, pursuant to section 58-3.12(6), that the developer proposes to enhance the effects of the development through the provision of undisturbed open space.
+These features may be shown on one or more sheets, or submitted in narrative form, or both, provided they are clearly labeled as part of the master zoning plan or incorporated into any proffer statement. - 5.
+Upon approval of an application, the master zoning plan shall determine the general layout of the development, the uses permitted in the land bays shown on the master zoning plan, and the general size and capacity of public improvements shown (but not their specific location, unless so proffered).

 Sec.
 58-4.14. - Format for the development analysis.
-The matters the andicant shall be required to fauron the Town, and the applican proposed development upon the Town, and the applicant's plans for preservation of the sensitive environmenta features identified in the environmental constraints analysis.
-The matters the applicant shall be required to address in the development analysis shall be determined by the Town Planner, following a pre application conference pursuant section 58-4.9, based upon the size, intensity, scope and impacts of the proposed development.

-2. The Town Planner shall require the development analysis to address the following as applicable:

-(a)Land use proposal: The applicant shall submit a land use proposal which shall address, but not be limited to, the following:

-(1) Proposed mix of uses;
+- 1.A development analysis shall be prepared by the applicant to describe and analyze the probable effects of the proposed development upon the Town, and the applicant's plans for preservation of the sensitive environmental features identified in the environmental constraints analysis.
+The matters the applicant shall be required to address in the development analysis shall be determined by the Town Planner, following a pre application conference pursuant section 58-4.9, based upon the size, intensity, scope and impacts of the proposed development. - 2.
+The Town Planner shall require the development analysis to address the following as applicable: - (a) Land use proposal: The applicant shall submit a land use proposal which shall address, but not be limited to, the following: - (1) Proposed mix of uses;